Design4Good/mosaic/README.md

 ***To enlarge each image tile, right-click for a pop-up.***

 - [United in Pride](2025-05/20250521/index.html) symbolizes national visibility, intersectionality, and collective strength
+- [Companions in Defiance](2025-05/20250522/index.html) emphasizes mutual support, chosen families, and emotional resilience, portraying community bonds through imagery of connection, compassion, and love.
-- [Companions in Defiance](2025-05/20250519/index.html) emphasizes mutual support, chosen families, and emotional resilience, portraying community bonds through imagery of connection, compassion, and love.
+- [Companions in Defiance (500 tiles but buggy)](2025-05/20250519/index.html) emphasizes mutual support, chosen families, and emotional resilience, portraying community bonds through imagery of connection, compassion, and love.

 Please kindly note the mosaics are work in-progress; more features are coming soon.